© 2025 Blue Ridge Public Radio

 Rep. Chuck Edwards at his townhall in Asheville in March.

-Asheville Police Department confirmed that they are investigating a report of a disturbance that occurred at the Embassy Suites in downtown Asheville on Saturday night.
-The incident, first reported by McClatchy over the weekend, occurred at a Rotary District 7670 event where Rep. Chuck Edwards (R-11) was listed as one of the speakers.
+No charges were filed following a disturbance that occurred at the Embassy Suites on Saturday night, according to the Asheville Police Department.
+The incident ,first reported by McClatchy over the weekend, occurred at a Rotary District 7670 event where Rep. Chuck Edwards (R-11) was listed as one of the speakers.

 Lilly Knoepp is Senior Regional Reporter for Blue Ridge Public Radio.
 She has served as BPR’s first fulltime reporter covering Western North Carolina since 2018.
 She is from Franklin, NC.
 She returns to WNC after serving as the assistant editor of Women@Forbes and digital producer of the Forbes podcast network.
 She holds a master’s degree in international journalism from the City University of New York and earned a double major from UNC-Chapel Hill in religious studies and political science.